Gangadhar Adhikari: Return to India

-Dr Adhikari felt isolated from events back home.
-Wanting to return, he met Meghnad Saha, Satyen Bose and Sir C. V. Raman for future prospects.
+Adhikari felt isolated from events back home.
+Wanting to return, he met Meghnad Saha, Satyen Bose, and Sir C. V. Raman for future prospects.
 They promised help.

 Adhikari returned to Bombay in December 1928, secretly carrying Theses of 6th Comintern congress on colonial question.
 Top CID officers searched his belongings from morning till afternoon at the port but only got hold of Marxist literature.
 They were displayed as ‘evidence’ in Meerut Conspiracy Case in 1929.